|Date||March 13 2013|

 |Duration||5 Dates 13th, 14th, 15th, 20th & 21st March|

-Managing safely won't turn delegates into safety experts - but it will give them the knowledge and tools to tackle the health and safety issues they're responsible for.
+Managing safely won't turn delegates into safety experts - but it will give them the knowledge and tools to tackle the health and safety issues that they are responsible for.
 Importantly, it brings home just why health and safety is such an essential part of their job.

-Succesful delegates are awarded and IOSH Managing Safely certificate, a nationally recognised and respected training accreditation for managers and supervisors.
+Succesful delegates are awarded an IOSH Managing Safely certificate which is a nationally recognised and respected training accreditation for managers and supervisors.

 The training is designed and quality-controlled by the Chartered Body for Health and Safety Professionals and covers two key areas - health and safety and enviromental basics.